tlecoz/canvasToMp4/README.md

 - pngToMp4 : to create a mp4 from a sequence of png.
              (you need to set the property "inputPath" with the path to the folder containing the pngs The %04d means that the name of each png will be based on a value composed by 4 number (from myPng_0000.png to myPng_9999.png)

-- pngToMp4 : to create a mp4 from a sequence of png.
-             (you need to set the property "inputPath" with the path to the folder containing the pngs in the config object of the FFmpegCommand)